AdrianKriger/realTimePPP101/SRV370S/README.md

-data for the SRV370S practical
+data for the SRV370S Satellite Surveying practical